Grar00t/X/README.md

-# X
-Offline Sovereign AI Agent for private self-hosted environments.
+Self-hosted offline AI agent designed for autonomy and privacy.